The Early Years, 1888 to the 1920s

 By 1948, the hospital had expanded through five major additions and had grown to accommodate 300 patients.
 About 330 staff members were employed at St. Joe's, including 27 Sisters.
 In 1951, an Advisory Board, comprised of lay members of the community, was set up to act in an advisory capacity to the administration of St. Joseph's - a predecessor to today's Board of Directors.

 1954 - Two new wings completed

 The Marian Wing was built to the east of the East Wing addition of 1931 while an Administrative Wing was added mid-way between the East and West Wings.
 The five-storey Marian Wing included a new 36-bed Psychiatric Department, expanded maternity and nursery facilities, a floor dedicated to surgical patients and living quarters for 22 Sisters.
-It was partially remodelled in 1964 and is now an extension of the main hallway, leading to the wing which runs along Wellington St.

 The late 1950s